My Work Setup

 Draw.io – Free

-When I do diagrams or technical architecture planning, I always end up turning to Draw.io.
+When I do diagrams or technical architecture planning, I always turn to Draw.io.
 I cannot say enough good things about it.
-It’s a free open-source project, but it’s so well made, and both the template and symbols library are extensive.
-I’ve used Visio, Gliffy, and a few others and always end up coming back to Draw.io.
+It’s a free, open-source project, but it’s so well made, and both the template and symbols library are extensive.
+I’ve used Visio, Gliffy, and a few others and always return to Draw.io.

 Services/Subscriptions